Courses

 Radio Frequency Integrated Circuits

-This course covers the design of radio-frequency integrated circuits (RFICs) used for wireless communications, and it emphasizes both theoretical and practical RF circuit design techniques, spanning from architectural considerations to transistor-level circuit design.
-It begins with fundamental RF design concepts, including harmonic distortion, noise, and impedance transformation, and proceeds to explore transceiver architectures, with a significant emphasis on low-noise amplifiers and mixer design.
-The course also includes lectures on the basics of oscillators.
+This course addresses the design of radio-frequency integrated circuits (RFICs) for wireless communication systems.
+It emphasizes both theoretical foundations and practical design techniques, covering the full flow from architecture-level considerations down to transistor-level implementation.
+The course begins with fundamental RF design concepts, including harmonic distortion, noise, and impedance matching and transformation.
+It then explores transceiver architectures and their key building blocks, such as low-noise amplifiers, mixers, oscillators, and power amplifiers.

 Special Topics in Electronics